parmoo/parmoo/docs/about.rst

    An *acquisition function* is our language for a family of scalarizing functions, which can be used to specify targets on the Pareto front.
-   Acquisition functions may use objective scores, gradient values, and/or uncertainty information in order to guide ParMOO's search for an approximation to the Pareto front.
+   Acquisition functions may use objective scores, gradient values, and/or uncertainty information in order to guide ParMOO\'s search for an approximation to the Pareto front.

     * **Ex.--** common acquisition functions from the literature